 Choosing a curriculum is also a big step.
 Power Homeschool aims to make homeschooling as easy as possible for parents, and we provide families with as much information as possible to get started on the right foot.
-If you have any questions, please feel free to reach out to us.

 South Carolina Homeschool Field Trips

 Field trips are a big part of the learning experience.
 Students who are homeschooled have the flexibility to go on even more field trips than those in public or private schools.
 South Carolina is rich with history and wildlife that your homeschoolers can explore.
 Here are a few of the field trip options you might wish to participate in with your student in South Carolina.

 - Roper Mountain Science Center in Greenville: Taking a field trip to the Roper Mountain Science Center allows students to learn about animals, planets, and more.

 - North Myrtle Beach Historical Museum in North Myrtle Beach: The North Myrtle Beach Historical Museum features art and historical pieces from the area.
 You can even become a member of the museum for free admission to the museum and a discounted rate for ticketed events.

 - Alligator Adventure in North Myrtle Beach: Known as the “Reptile Capital of the World,” Alligator Adventure is home to some of the fiercest reptiles in the world.
 In addition to reptiles, there are mammals, amphibians, and birds at this park.

 - Ninety Six National Historic Site in Ninety Six: Visit an old Revolutionary War site at Ninety Six National Historic Site.
 Entrance to the park is free, and the park is open from Wednesday to Sunday each week.